 - Written documentation to show why formal competitive purchasing practices (RFP/ITB/ITN) were not practicable and/or in the best interest of the department - Written documentation which identifies the type of exempt service being procured in accordance with Florida Statutes and as follows: - 1.
 The specific statutory reference for the exemption being used to procure the services - 2.
 The exemption classification the procurement falls under - 3.
-Cost analysis showing the costs are allowable, reasonable and necessary - 4.
-A detailed explanation of how and why this particular vendor was chosen - 5.
-If the contract is the result of a federal or state grant or Legislative mandate that specifically designates the vendor as the provider of services, support documentation is included - 6.
+A detailed explanation of how and why this particular vendor was chosen - 4.
+If the contract is the result of a federal or state grant or Legislative mandate that specifically designates the vendor as the provider of services, support documentation is included - 5.
 Any other documentation that will support the procurement under an exempt classification